pypa/packaging.python.org/source/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows.rst

 Publishing package distribution releases using GitHub Actions CI/CD workflows
 =============================================================================

-`GitHub Actions CI/CD`_ allow you to run a series of commands whenever an event occurs on the GitHub platform.
+`GitHub Actions CI/CD`_ allows you to run a series of commands whenever an event occurs on the GitHub platform.
 One popular choice is having a workflow that's triggered by a ``push`` event.